Configure a Point-to-Site connection to a VNet using certificate authentication (classic): Azure portal

 After clicking Create, a tile appears on your dashboard that will reflect the progress of your VNet.
 The tile changes as the VNet is being created.

-- Once your virtual network has been created, you see Created listed under Status on the networks page in the Azure classic portal.
+- Once your virtual network has been created, you see Created.

 - Add a DNS server (optional).
 After you create your virtual network, you can add the IP address of a DNS server for name resolution.
-The DNS server you specify should be one that can resolve the names for the resources in your VNet.
+The DNS server IP address that you specify should be the address of a DNS server that can resolve the names for the resources in your VNet.

 - In the portal, navigate to the virtual network for which you want to create a gateway.

-On the blade for your virtual network, on the Overview blade, in the VPN connections section, click Gateway.
+On the page for your virtual network, on the Overview page, in the VPN connections section, click Gateway.

-On the New VPN Connection blade, select Point-to-site.
+On the New VPN Connection page, select Point-to-site.

 For Client Address Space, add the IP address range.
 This is the range from which the VPN clients receive an IP address when connecting.
 Use a private IP address range that does not overlap with the on-premises location that you will connect from, or with the VNet that you want to connect to.
 You can delete the auto-filled range, then add the private IP address range that you want to use.